The Alzheimer's Association is making a difference and so can you!

 Essential Job Functions

-Integrate fully onto the team - adding strategic value to the existing major gift efforts.
-Help to lead a deeper and more expanded major gift program in assigned markets.
+Integrate fully onto the team - adding strategic value to the existing planned giving efforts.
+Help to lead a deeper and more expanded planned giving program in assigned markets.

 Adhere to professionalism and fundraising best practices as demonstrated by moves management industry standards and donor-centered methodology.